 Considerations to take before adopting a pet

 Before you drive to the nearest shelter and take a new friend home, it’s imperative to take considerations into account that determine whether or not owning a pet aligns with your current circumstances.
-Pet ownership is a huge responsibility, and you must commit to it 100% and act with intention of doing so every day.
+Pet ownership is a huge responsibility, and you must commit to it 100% and act to do so every day.
 A pet’s quality of life and happiness is solely dependent upon your attitude and efforts towards taking care of them.

 Therefore, spend a moment to reflect on the following factors: